devops329/devops/instruction/grafanaOnCall/grafanaOnCall.md

 Create a Grafana Cloud team so that you can define on-call schedules and notification priorities.

-Use the Grafana Cloud main navigation menu for `Adminstation > Users and access > Teams`.
+Use the Grafana Cloud main navigation menu for `Administration > Users and access > Teams`.
 Press the `New team` button and provide the `Name` of **JWT Pizza DevOps**.
 Select the roles for alerting, annotations, dashboards, data sources, and folders.

 ![Create team](createTeam.png)